 Obstacles to buying a house with student loan debt

 Student loan debt, especially a large amount of debt, will affect how much lenders will offer you toward the purchase of a house.
 Here are a few of the factors that can impact a lender’s decision.

 While they look at several factors like income and assets, the main attributes lenders are looking at are your credit history and score and your debt, specifically your debt-to-income (DTI) ratio.

 What is the debt-to-income ratio?
 It’s a tool used by mortgage lenders to determine how much additional debt you can handle.
-It is calculated by adding up your monthly expenses, such as credit card debt, student loan debt, and car payments as well as your expected monthly mortgage payment and then dividing that number by your gross monthly income.
+It is calculated by adding up your monthly expenses, such as credit card debt, student loan debt, and car payments as well as your expected monthly mortgage payment and then dividing that number by your gross income.

 Another factor that prevents many younger individuals and families from purchasing a home is the cost of a down payment.
-Traditionally, 20 percent of the total cost of the home is required up front.
-There are ways around this, but when putting a smaller down payment on a house, lenders will often require you to purchase private mortgage insurance, at least until you’ve built up 20 percent equity in your home.
+Traditionally, 20 percent of the total cost of the home is required upfront.
+There are ways around this.
+But when putting a smaller down payment on a house, lenders will often require you to purchase private mortgage insurance, at least until you’ve built up 20 percent equity in your home.

 Besides the down payment, there are other costs associated with buying a house.
 Those costs can include closing costs, moving expenses, getting a home inspection, lender fees, and title insurance.
 According to Zillow, you can expect closing costs to be between 2 and 5 percent of the purchase price of the house.

 If you have high student loan debt, it might feel like most of your income is going toward paying off student loans, leaving little room for anything else.

 To add mortgage debt on top of your existing debt, including your student loans, might create a long-term financial problem for you or your family.